-However, manually counting the resulting cell colonies, spheroids or organoids is a thankless and laborious task in which consistent objectivity is difficult to achieve.
+However, manually counting the resulting cell colonies, spheroids or organoids is a thankless, laborious and time-limiting task in which consistent objectivity is difficult to achieve.

 GelCount™ is an easy-to-use, PC software-operated colony counter that automates the detection, counting and analysis of mammalian cell colonies in multi-well plates, Petri dishes and T25 flasks.
-Colonies can be adherent ('2D'), or non-adherent ('3D'), in semi-solid matrices such as soft agar, methylcellulose, or free-floating.
+Colonies and cell types can be either adherent ('2D'), or non-adherent ('3D') seeded in semi-solid matrices or indeed suspension.

 GelCount™ is an all-in-one solution for imaging, counting and characterizing adherent or non-adherent colonies, spheroids or organoids on a single integrated hardware and accompanying proprietary PC software platform.
 Colonies are imaged, images transferred to a PC, images processed and characterized and the data collated/exported from within a single, integrated platform.
 Gone is the unsatisfactory alternative of imaging samples on one device, then transferring these to and processing them on a separate image analysis package.

 With a long-standing track record including 100’s of peer-reviewed citations and a worldwide user-base, the GelCount has become the solution of choice for biologists employing the colony / spheroid / organoid formation assay.